DrDarkShadow/docs-repo/markdown/random_module_one.md

 ```
 Original List: [10, 20, 30, 40, 50]
 Shuffled Copy: [30, 50, 10, 20, 40]

-Original Items: ['apple', 'banana', 'cherry']
-Shuffled Items: ['cherry', 'apple', 'banana']
+# Note: The actual order of elements in the output will be random with each execution.
 ```
-*(Note: The actual order of elements in the shuffled output will be random and may differ with each execution.)*

 ***